for version 5.5.8

 When enabled, SecuritySpy will create a text file containing information about every connection to the web server, including the connection time, the client's address, and the requested page.
 To view the log, select the "Open Web Log" option from the File menu in SecuritySpy.

-To enable password protection to restrict access to your SecuritySpy server, you must add at least one web server account; if you don't add any accounts, there will be no password protection.
+To enable password protection to restrict access to your SecuritySpy web server, you must add at least one account; if you don't create any accounts, there will be no password protection.
 If your SecuritySpy server will be accessible from the Internet, we strongly recommend that you enable password protection.

 This pane allows you to specify settings for a web server account: